the13nth/jetpack/README.md

 └── build.gradle.kts                                # Project-level Gradle file
 ```

 ## 🧑‍💻 Usage

-This project serves as a starting point for building Android applications with a modern tech stack.
+This project serves as a starting point.
+Key benefits include:
+*   **Rapid Prototyping:** Quickly test out new ideas with a modern Android setup.
+*   **Learning Resource:** Explore how Hilt, Navigation Compose, and Material 3 expressive features work together.
+*   **Foundation for New Apps:** Build upon this boilerplate by adding your unique features and business logic.

 You can extend it by:
 *   Adding new screens (Composables).
 *   Implementing new features and business logic.
-*   Integrating more Jetpack libraries or third-party dependencies as needed.
+*   Updating dependencies in `gradle/libs.versions.toml` as new stable versions are released.

 ## 🤝 Contributing